← Back to 史記

 18

-When Duke Yi was established, the common people and grand ministers all did not submit.
-From Duke Yi's father Duke Hui Shuo, who slandered and killed Crown Prince Ji to replace him, until Duke Yi, they often desired to overthrow them.
-They finally extinguished Duke Hui's descendants and changed to establish Qian Mou's younger brother Zhao Bo Wan's son Shen as the lord, who became Duke Dai.
+When Duke Yi was installed, the common people and high ministers all refused to submit.
+From Duke Yi's father, Duke Hui Shuo, who slandered and killed Crown Prince Ji to replace him, down to Duke Yi, they often wanted to overthrow them.
+They finally extinguished Duke Hui's descendants and instead established Qian Mou's younger brother Zhao Bo Wan's son Shen as lord, who became Duke Dai.

 19

 Duke Dai Shen died in the first year of his reign.
-Duke Huan of Qi, because Wei was frequently in chaos, then led the feudal lords to attack the Di.
-For Wei he built Chu Qiu and established Duke Dai's younger brother Hui as Wei's lord, who became Duke Wen.
+Because Wei was frequently in chaos, Duke Huan of Qi led the feudal lords to attack the Di.
+For Wei, he built Chuqiu and established Duke Dai's younger brother Hui as Wei's lord, who became Duke Wen.
 Duke Wen, because of the chaos, had fled to Qi, and the Qi people brought him in.

 20

-Initially, when the Di killed Duke Yi, the Wei people pitied him and thought to again establish Duke Xuan's previously deceased Crown Prince Ji's descendants.
-Ji's son had also died, and the one who died in Ji's place, Shou, also had no son.
+Initially, when the Di killed Duke Yi, the people of Wei pitied him and thought of again installing a descendant of Duke Xuan’s deceased former crown prince Ji.
+Ji’s son had also died, so they installed his younger brother Shen, making him Duke Dai.
 Crown Prince Ji had two half-brothers from the same mother: one was called Qian Mou.
 Qian Mou once replaced Duke Hui as lord, and after eight years again left; The second was called Zhao Bo.
 Zhao Bo and Qian Mou had both already died previously, so they established Zhao Bo's son Shen as Duke Dai of the state of Wei.
-Duke Dai died, and they again established his younger brother Hui as Duke Wen.
+Duke Dai died, and they then installed his younger brother Hui as Duke Wen.

 21